The physics of air hockey and how it works

 You probably don’t think about the physics of air hockey very often, but have you ever wondered how it works?
 The science behind this popular game is actually pretty interesting.
 Here’s a look at the physics of air hockey and how it keeps the puck floating on a cushion of air.

-How does an air hockey table work in physics?
+How does air hockey work?

-What is the science behind hockey?
+What is the physics applied in air hockey?

 What law of motion is the hockey puck moving on an air hockey table?